Depati Amir Airport: Contemporary history

-After Indonesia gained independence, the airport began operating commercial flights and was subsequently renamed Pangkalpinang Airfield (Indonesian: Pelabuhan Udara Pangkalpinang).
-In 1985, the status of Pangkalpinang Airfield was upgraded to an airport (Indonesian: Bandara).
+In the early 1990s, the Bangka Regency government, prior to the establishment of the Bangka Belitung Islands province and Central Bangka Regency, proposed designating the airport as an international airport and introducing direct flights to Singapore, which was approximately 60 minutes away, eliminating the need to transit through Batam or Jakarta.
+However, the Ministry of Transportation did not approve the proposal, allowing only charter flights to operate internationally.
 In 1999, the airport was renamed to its current name in honor of Depati Amir, a Bangka aristocrat and national hero of Indonesia who resisted Dutch colonialism and the exploitation of resources in Bangka during the 19th century.

 In 2007, the management of the airport was transferred from the Directorate General of Civil Aviation of the Ministry of Transportation to Angkasa Pura II, which has since been rebranded as InJourney Airports.

-A new terminal, located to the northeast of the old terminal across the runway, was inaugurated by President Joko Widodo on March 14, 2019.
+A new terminal, located to the northeast of the old terminal across the runway, was inaugurated by President Joko Widodo on 14 March 2019.
 After its opening, all airport operations were relocated to the new terminal, and the old terminal was abandoned, gradually falling into disrepair.
 Although there have been proposals to repurpose the old terminal as a bus terminal, these plans have yet to be realized.

 To attract international tourists to Bangka, plans are underway to designate the airport as an international airport, enabling the launch of international flights.
 Relevant infrastructure is currently being developed to accommodate these flights, with the goal of achieving international status by 2026.
+Following the elevation of the airport's status, it was initially planned to handle international flights to Singapore and Malaysia, as well as direct flights to Bali, with the aim of promoting tourism growth in Bangka.
+The airport is also expected to become a Hajj embarkation point, allowing direct flights to Saudi Arabia for pilgrims.
+However, this is contingent on the completion of runway upgrades to accommodate wide-body aircraft.